datadaveshin/CSS-exploration/README.md

   <img src="img/pyrex1.jpg"></img>
   <img src="img/pyrex2.jpg"></img>
 </p>
-__Fig 2.
+_Fig 2.
 On the left it appears we have more than 1/2 a cup because we are looking at an angle from above.
-When the camera (or your eye) is in the same plane as the top layer of the milk, you can see we actually have 1/2 a cup.__**
+When the camera (or your eye) is in the same plane as the top layer of the milk, you can see we actually have 1/2 a cup._**

 When taken in conjunction with motion, a great example is when you look out of the window of a moving car.
 A fence nearest the car will appear to be moving by much quicker than the trees or homes behind the fence, which in turn will seem to move more quickly than say the mountains in the background.

 To achieve a greater sense of motion in the early days of animation, this process was done in reverse.
 You would have the subject in the middle of the screen, while you move the background.
 Later animators started using multiple backgrounds moving at different speeds to produce a more realistic effect.

 In the late 1930's, Disney took this to an extreme level with their seven-layered multi-planed camera.
 For you budding developers in the San Francisco Bay Area, you can see this at the Walt Disney museum in the Presidio, along with an explanation of how it works.
-If you are outside of the Bay Area, you can watch Disney himself explain it here
+If you are outside of the Bay Area, you can watch Disney himself explain it here:

 [![Walt Disney](https://img.youtube.com/vi/YdHTlUGN1zw/0.jpg)](https://www.youtube.com/watch?v=YdHTlUGN1zw)

 One of the most important take-aways from the explanation of how it works is that the scenes are broken up by distance onto different planes by painting the scenes onto different pieces of glass.
 The background (in Disney's example, the background contains the moon), does not move.
 To make a 3D effect the pieces of glass can be moved forward or backward.
 Thus, the moon will stay the same size, where as the elements that are on the closest piece of glass will change size more rapidly.